-- Harry along with Ron and Hermione is sorted into Gryffindor house.
+- Harry, along with Ron and Hermione, is sorted into Gryffindor’s house.

 - Harry learns how to fly and is selected as a seeker in his Quidditch house team.

-- Harry, Ron, Hermione and Neville encounter a huge three-headed dog in a corridor that was forbidden for students.
+- Harry, Ron, Hermione, and Neville encounter a huge three-headed dog in a corridor that is forbidden for students.